laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ![Figure 2: In [@KhoeiMassonPerrinet17], we propose a model of predictive processing in a topographic map. **(A)** the model consists of a two-layered map: an input source target integrates information from visual sensors.
-This map represents both position and velocity, and for simplicity we only display here the horizontal dimension.
-Using this belief (as represented here by the probability distribution function at each time step), it is possible to project this information to a second target layer that integrates information knowing a compensation for the delay.
-In that particular case, speed is positive and thus information of position is transported toward the right. **(B)** Response of a model compensating for a 100 ms delay to a moving dot.
+For simplicity we only display here the horizontal dimension and this map represents on each axis respectively position and velocity.
+Using this map as a representation of belief (here using a probability distribution function), it is possible to project this information to a second target layer that integrates information knowing a compensation for the delay.
+In that particular case, speed is positive and thus information of position is transported toward the right.
+**(B)** Response of a model compensating for a 100 ms delay to a moving dot.
 Representation of the inferred probability of position and velocity with delay compensation as a function of the iterations of the model (time).
 Darker colors denote higher probabilities, while a light color corresponds to an unlikely estimation.
 In particular, we focus on three particular epochs along the trajectory, corresponding to the standard, flash initiated and terminated cycles.
-The timing of these epochs flashes are indicated by dashed vertical lines.
+The timing of these epochs are indicated by dashed vertical lines.
 In dark, the physical time and in lighter green the delayed input knowing a delay of 100 ms. See text for an interpretation of the results.
 (Reproduced from [@KhoeiMassonPerrinet17] under the terms of the [Creative Commons Attribution License](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005068), © The Authors 2017.)](figures/KhoeiMassonPerrinet17.svg){#fig:KhoeiMassonPerrinet17}